 - When intervening computations or calculations are required between the records and the schedules, trace reported data elements to supporting worksheets or other documentation that link the schedules to the data.

-- Determine if the District's accounting system meets the following DESE Requirements:
+- Determine if the District's accounting system meets the following ESE Requirements:

 - Determine whether the District uses an accounting system that provides for the reporting of all instructional costs by school location.

 - Determine if the accounting system is supported by up-to-date written policies and procedures and that the policies and procedures are followed on a uniform and consistent basis.

 - Determine if the District maintains written policies and procedures related to the classification of salaries and expenses by program, function and object and that the policies and procedures are followed on a uniform and consistent basis.

 - Obtain written representation from management that the reports provided to the auditor are true copies of the EOYR submitted or electronically transmitted to the Department of Elementary & Secondary Education.

 - Determine that the district submitted a signed Certification Statement.

 - Determine if amendments required from prior year's audit were submitted.